Bhutan in a Week - 7 Day Bhutan Tour

 • Go to Simply Bhutan, a living museum and photo studio

-• Visit Druk Wangyal Lhakhang temple, Punakha Dzong and get to Pho Chhu Suspension Bridge
+• Visit Druk Wangyal Lhakhang temple, Punakha Dzong, and get to Pho Chhu Suspension Bridge

 • Explore the beauty of Khamsum Yuley Temple